TheSpaghettiDetective/obico-server/website/docs/user-guides/tunnel-app-integration.md

 ### Parameters {#parameters}

 - `app`: Required.
 The name of your app.
+- `platform`: Optional.
+It can be "OctoPrint" or "Klipper".
+Default to "OctoPrint" if absent.
 - `printer_id`: Optional.
 If not provided, and the user has more than 1 printers linked to his/her Obico account, the page will list all printers for the user to choose from.
 - `success_redirect_url`: Optional.
 If not provided, the page will be redirected to `https://app.obico.io/tunnels/succeeded/` on successful authorization.